symfoni/brreg-docs/source/includes/_sdk.md

 npm install @brreg-sdk
 ```

-To develop on BrregCapTable, you start out by installingthe SDK on your development machine.
+To develop on BrregCapTable, you start out by installing the SDK on your development machine.

 You should also install MetaMask in Chrome as the middleware between your application and the blockchain.
 [Download here](https://metamask.io/).